annakaza/atomic-chess/README.md

 Atomic Chess modifies the rules of classical chess by adding explosions:

-- When a piece is captured, all adjacent **non-pawn** pieces, including the capturing piece, are also removed from the board.
+- When a piece is captured, all adjacent non-pawn pieces, including the capturing piece, are also removed from the board.
-- **Pawns** are only removed if directly captured.
+- Pawns are only removed if directly captured.
-- **Kings** cannot capture and cannot be destroyed in a mutual explosion.
+- Kings cannot capture and are immune to mutual destructionn.
 - The game ends when a king is destroyed by an explosion.

 ---